kyle17of09/CIS427PRGM1/README.md

 transfer them over to uofm dearborn files with SSH client (Bitvise)

-once you transfer them simply compile the server and client like such
+once you transfer them simply compile the server and client with the below commands

 g++ client.cpp -o client